bullhornfixie/dojo-blog/README.md

 22) Exact Match Routes

 ### Key Learning Points
-- When we installing something it goes in the node modules folder and listed in `package.json`
+- When we installing something it goes in the node modules folder
+- Package.json provides metadata about the project; name, version, and dependencies
 - React Router allows us to create a React application with navigation across multiple pages
 - Restart server after installing new packages